A season for Feng Shui and getting ready for the harvest and for the stillness of winter. This is Fall.

 Detox Your MIND

 We shape our realities through our thinking and subconscious mind.
-Most of what we create from is not even our choice, but epigenetics and patterns we adopted from our environment.

 To cultivate a healthy mind space:

 - Take a daily sabbatical from electronics, even just for the few hours before bed, which will give you a deeper sleep, the key to a vibrant day. (a 30-day electronic detox will amaze you!)

 - Tune out the video and audio noise, politics, and stories.
 They will still be there, guaranteed.

 - Use “circadian lighting” which changes as does the sun moving across the sky, warmer color in morning and evening to allow for melatonin production.

 - Change the color of your lightbulbs to warm white, using “daylight” or “blue” light only during 10-2 in the daytime.
 Otherwise, you signal your body to stop the production of Melatonin and can disrupt your sleep cycle which could lead to weight gain and other worse health issues.

 “Meditation” is a social buzz word, with benefits and methods touted far and wide.
 The many methods available can be difficult and “results” fleeting.
 Struggle and effort is counterproductive.
 You cannot struggle to get to calm and peace.